questdb/documentation/clients/ingest-dotnet.md

 QuestDB supports the .NET ecosystem with its dedicated .NET client, engineered for high-throughput data ingestion, focusing on insert-only operations.

+Apart from blazing fast ingestion, our clients provide these key benefits:

+- **Automatic table creation**: No need to define your schema upfront.
+- **Concurrent schema changes**: Seamlessly handle multiple data streams with on-the-fly schema modifications
+- **Optimized batching**: Use strong defaults or curate the size of your batches
+- **Health checks and feedback**: Ensure your system's integrity with built-in health monitoring
+- **Automatic write retries**: Reuse connections and retry after interruptions

 This quick start guide aims to familiarize you with the fundamental features of the .NET client, including how to establish a connection, authenticate, and perform basic insert operations.